marlonvalch/Botper/README.md

 ## Notes
 - Meeting links are real, functional Webex video calls created via official API
 - OAuth integration enables automatic meeting creation with user permissions
-- For production, configure proper webhook URLs and security
+- For production, configure proper webhook URLs and security , you can set
+- ⚠️Microsoft Teams meeting and Zoom meeting bots are in maintentance